xmtp/xmtp-js/CONTRIBUTING.md

 # Contributing

-If you're seeing this document, you an early contributor to the development and success of XMTP.
+If you're seeing this document, you are an early contributor to the development and success of XMTP.
 We welcome your questions, feedback, suggestions, and code contributions.

 > If you wish to contribute, please [apply for Early Access](https://xmtp.typeform.com/yojTJarb) so that we can provide you with access to our Discord.